-Ken Freitas brings a unique combination of marketing and corporate responsibility expertise to business and non-profit organizations.
-As a senior executive at leading companies and non-profits, and as an entrepreneur, Ken has over 25 years experience in integrating strategy, brand building, communications, and corporate responsibility for premier brands including Timberland, City Year, Time Warner Cable, FIRST, Fidelity Investments, L’OREAL USA, Cartoon Network, Action for Healthy Kids, Communities in Schools, Citizen Schools, Citrix Systems, and Disney.
+Ken Freitas brings a unique combination of marketing strategy, corporate responsibility, and communications expertise to business, non-profit, and education organizations.
+As a senior executive for leading brands and as an entrepreneur, he has over 25 years of experience in integrating strategy, brand building, communications, and corporate responsibility for premier brands including Timberland, City Year, Time Warner Cable, FIRST, Fidelity Investments, L’OREAL USA, Cartoon Network, Action for Healthy Kids, Communities in Schools, Citizen Schools, Citrix Systems, and Disney.

-As Vice President of Marketing for the Timberland Company, Ken led the development of the global brand position and creative platform to drive growth in new product categories and geographies.
+As Vice President of Marketing for Timberland, Ken led the development of the global brand position and creative platform to drive growth in new product categories and geographies.
 As Vice President of Social Enterprise, he led Timberland’s effort to establish a new initiative to make corporate responsibility a central part of the company’s brand.
 Ken’s role included directing Timberland’s innovative partnership with City Year.

-As Vice President Corporate Responsibility and Cause Branding at Cone Communications, Ken led the team that developed and launched Time Warner Cable’s strategic cause branding initiative, “Connect A Million Minds”.
-He was also Director of Marketing & Communications for FIRST, the non-profit organization founded by inventor Dean Kamen to inspire found people’s interest in science and technology.
+As Vice President Corporate Responsibility and Cause Branding at Cone Communications, Ken led the team that developed Time Warner Cable’s strategic philanthropic initiative, “Connect A Million Minds”.
+He was also Director of Marketing & Communications for FIRST, the non-profit organization founded by inventor Dean Kamen to inspire people’s interest in science and technology.

 Ken was selected as a “Top 100 Marketer” by Ad Age and “Best Client” by Adweek.
 He has been a guest lecturer at Babson College, Harvard University’s Social Enterprise program, Boston College, Boston University, and the University of New Hampshire.